Congress turns up heat on Facebook and Twitter, but what comes next?

 Part of the reason for the change is that Congress no longer sees tech as a wholly positive force in society, said Jeffrey Chester, executive director at the Center for Digital Democracy.

-So far it appears Congress isn't going to let up.
+And it appears Congress isn't going to let up.
 Chester, Doss and Norton all said there's more to come.
 Lawmakers have already said they plan to schedule more hearings.
-And they may even subpoena Google in light of its no-show.
+And they may even subpoena Google in light of its no-show Wednesday.

 "I don't expect much in the way of legislative action," he said.
 "There's no markup, there are no bills, there's nothing circulating."